 RA: Veronica Aguilar is an asylum seeker who fled death threats in El Salvador where she worked as a seamstress.
 After the treacherous journey north she was jailed for seven months in Orange County while her claim was processed.
 She found a sponsor in Pinole while she is currently fighting her asylum in court.
 Thank you so much.

 And I want to thank all of our guests tonight.
 I also want to thank interpreters Andrea Valencia and JoAnn DeLuna.
 Thank you so much, and thank you to everyone who helped bring the show together Laura Wenus, Phil Surkis, Taylor Simmons, Mia Summers and Laura Flynn.
 And thank you all so much for coming tonight.
 Thank you for joining us.
 I'm Rose Aguilar.
 It's Your Call.

 Laura Wenus, producer

-Laura Flynn, project producer
+Laura Flynn, project producer and editor

 Phil Surkis, assistant producer

 HEAR is made possible by funding from the California State Library's California Civil Liberties Public Education Program.